Edinburgh City F.C.: Promotion to SPFL (2016–2022)

-'FC Edinburgh', League One and financial troubles (2022–2024)
+League One, 'FC Edinburgh' and financial troubles (2022–2024)

 Within weeks of Edinburgh City's successful promotion, club owner Tom Tracy and the board changed their name to FC Edinburgh in June 2022.
 They no longer felt the 1986 permission from the Edinburgh City social club to use the name was sufficient, and wished to own the club name outright.

 When the social club refused to surrender the name, Edinburgh City became "Football Club of Edinburgh".
 The change was made with no prior consultation with supporters and was a deeply unpopular decision.
 The club clarified in October 2022 that it should be known as Edinburgh, rather than the full name of 'FC Edinburgh', in an attempt to ease frustration.
-Edinburgh would go on to finish a respectable 6th place in League One, despite the off pitch turmoil.
+The club would go on to finish a respectable 6th place in League One despite the off pitch turmoil.

+City also faced criticism throughout the 2022–23 season following their move back to the redeveloped Meadowbank which was designed as multi-purpose stadium favouring track and field facilities.
+This hindered the view for supporters due to the distance the main stand was from the pitch and lack of elevation.

 In June 2023 it was announced that ownership would be transferred from Tom Tracy to a fan based consortium led by John Dickson.
 It was also announced the club would revert to being Edinburgh City pending SFA approval.
 With the supporters playing their part in influencing the SFA decision, in June 2023 approval was confirmed.

 Due to limited time and resources available following the takeover, Edinburgh City would endure a challenging 2023–24 campaign and encounter financial difficulties midway through the season.
 Michael McIndoe was appointed head coach following the departure of Alan Maybury, but shortly after the club were penalised six points for failing to pay their players on time and many moved on as a consequence.
 This left a squad made up of youth players and loan signings to play out the remainder of the season.
 City were relegated back to League Two after a 5–2 defeat to Alloa Athletic on 16 March 2024.